 everywhere with you!
 Your vet will set up a shot schedule for you…usually every 3 weeks.
 I do

 recommend you take the puppy to the vet within the first 3 days to have a well puppy check and

-Feeding: We feed and recommend Blue Buffalo Life Protection Puppy Food (chicken and rice,)
+Feeding: We feed and recommend Blue Buffalo Life Protection Puppy Food (chicken and brown

-which you can buy at PetSmart or Petco or many feed stores.
-You can also buy it on amazon for
+rice...the blue bag,) which you can buy at PetSmart or Petco or many feed stores.
+You can also

-a better price and have it delivered to your door!
-Blue Buffalo Puppy Food
+buy it online at amazon.com or chewy.com for a better price and have it delivered to your door!